zeroamps/Tooling/README.md

 `git status` obtains a summary of which files have changes that are staged for the next commit.

-`git commit -m|--message "Commit message"` commits the tracked changes and prepares them to be pushed to a remote repository.
+`git commit -m|--message "Commit message"` commits the tracked changes.

 ***